Present additional information

 You can watch our tutorial video on presenting additional information here, or read the article below.

 In this article, you’ll learn about several ways to present additional information to your viewers.
 Interactive video is all about enabling the viewer to choose what content is relevant to them.
-With the interactive studio we can easily give the viewer the option to get more information if they need it.
+With the Interactive Studio you can easily give the viewer the option to get more information if they need it.

-A good example would be to show a popup or hover message to provide little snippets of information once viewers interact with specific widgets.
-In other instances, there might be too much extra information to put in a popup or hover message.
+A good example would be to show a pop-up or hover message to provide small snippets of information once viewers interact with specific widgets.
+In other instances, there might be too much extra information to put in a pop-up or hover message.
 In those cases, it might be more appropriate to share a PDF file with the viewer.

-In the following sections we’ll teach you how to add a:
+In the following sections, you’ll learn how to add a:

 • Downloadable file